 I’m going to brake it all down for you in this post as to what we did in two weeks in Japan, how much we spent in Japan, why we fell in love with Japan and everything you need to know about Japan before you visit, how much we spent and what we would have done differently.

-So I’m going to start this post by recapping some of the posts I’ve already written about Japan as they offer a lot of insight with things to see, tips before you go and much more.
+So I’m going to start this post by recapping some of the posts I’ve already written as they offer a lot of insight with things to see in Japan, tips before you go and much more.
 Then we’ll get onto our itinerary with what we actually did in two weeks.

-Japan travel: 17 things to know before you go to Japan
+What you need to know before you visit Japan

 We spent ages researching Japan so luckily for you I’ve compiled all the things I researched and learnt in this little post.
 There’s vital information in this post about using transport, booking transport passes before you arrive in Japan, what’s the deal with the hygiene situation, how much we spent and so much more!